hakmoe/nvim-config/README.md

 # Setting up
-Locate these files in ~/.config/nvim/
+Locate these files in ~/.config/nvim/ on ubuntu and in $env:LOCALAPPDATA\nvim on windows

 Requirements: